Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

   * The PlayerCharacters keeps drinking more shots
   * The PlayerCharacter stops after the first two shots

-If the PlayerAudience decides to drink beer or coke, the evening will end quietly.
-If the PlayerAudience decides to drink alcohol, the party can also end badly by taking away stats from the PlayerCharacter because he is too drunk.
-After the decision, the party is over and the PlayerCharacter goes home.
+If the PlayerAudience decides to drink beer or coke, the evening ends quietly.
+If the PlayerAudience decides to drink hard liquor, the party may instead end badly, resulting in the PlayerCharacter losing PlayerCharacterStatusValues due to getting severely drunk and ruining the event.
+Eventually the party ends and the PlayerCharacter goes home.
 The next StoryFlowDecision is about the participation in a voluntary training course.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-8.svg)